creeb2778/multi_agent_rl/README.md

 python 3.6+
 torch 0.4.1
 unityagents 0.4.0
+pandas 0.22.0
+numpy 1.14.2
+mlagents 0.5.0
+matplotlib 2.1.2

+#### Installation

+Most of the dependencies can be installed with a basic pip call.
+I recommend installing the mlagents (via pip) first, and then downloading the 0.4 unityagents package.
+You can also download unity directly from [their website.](https://unity3d.com/get-unity/download)

-The linux version of the environment can be found in this repo (Tennis_Linux folder)
+The linux version of the environment can be found in this repo (Tennis_Linux folder).
+This environment is slightly different then the unity version, so please download this folder and place it in your working directory.
+Point the unity environment to the Tennis.x86_64 file in your downloaded Tennis_Linux folder.

 ## Project Details